 Shmell, unsurprisingly, began to climb immediately.
 So unbridled was their enthusiasm that they failed to notice these dog-human-ghoul creatures emerge from the top.

-I’ve read more horrifying things that I’ve seen, and I always considered my mind’s eye to be fairly lucid in its display of these horrors, but I will confess that these creatures exceeded my expectations.
+I’ve read more horrifying things than I’ve seen, and I always considered my mind’s eye to be fairly lucid in its display of these horrors, but I will confess that these creatures exceeded my expectations.

 The Shmell one was most of the way up and made it a point to kick and punch at the festering things while the Sparkle one threw bags of tangling to bind them up.
 The Frog made a dazzling show of lightning to scorch them off the side of the rock.